FIWARE/tutorials.Time-Series-Data/README.md

 }
 ```

-### List N Sampled Values at an Offset using CrateDB API
+### CrateDB API - List N Sampled Values at an Offset

 The SQL statement uses an `OFFSET` clause to retrieve the required rows.
 More
 details can be found under within the **CrateDB**